 13 Sep Sculpture in the Garden

-Even a tiny detail, such as this exquisite birch owl can be used to highlight the darker areas under a canopy and creates an element of surprise as you explore the garden.
+Even a tiny detail, can highlight the darker areas under a canopy and create an element of surprise as you explore the garden.

 A standing stone creates a powerful statement, with that sense of permanence and timelessness. against the backdrop of glossy holly.

-The large chrome water feature at Hatfield House is used to frame the view.
-That sense of space can also be emphasised by placing a distant focal point, that can draw you further into the garden.
-But it can also be playful or a hidden detail waiting to be discovered, or just simply elegant.
+I love the way that the large chrome water feature at Hatfield House frames a view.
+You can emphasise a sense of space by placing a distant focal point, that can draw you further into the garden.
+Or why not create a playful or a hidden detail to play with the elements of hide and reveal?

 A simple feature can create a meditative mood to a garden.
 Be careful not to have too many focal points in sight at once, as they with detract from each other.
 But a seat with a calm element to focus on can produce a calm, contemplative environment.